What is fieldwork?

 Who is required to do fieldwork?

-Community Health MPH students take the required CHSS 696: Community Health Practice Collaborative I and CHSS 698: Community Health Practice Collaborative II to fulfill fieldwork and capstone requirements.
+MPH in Community Health students take the required Community Health Practice Collaborative I (CHSS 696) and Community Health Practice Collaborative II (CHSS 698) to fulfill fieldwork and capstone requirements.
 These students do NOT need to secure their own fieldwork placement—they will be matched with a placement shortly after CHSS 696 begins.
 More information on these courses can be found here.